Exit tax: Eritrea

-Eritrea charges a 2% tax on income to all Eritreans who live outside Eritrea.
-This measure has been criticized by the Dutch government, which expelled a top Eritrean diplomat because of it.
+Eritrea levies a yearly 2% Recovery and Rehabilitation Tax on the worldwide income of its citizens living abroad, also commonly called diaspora tax.
+It is thus one of the few countries (along with the US) that practices a citizenship-based taxation.
+The tax has been criticized by a number of governments for intimidation practices in its collection and alleged use in funding Eritrea's war efforts.

+Finland

+No general exit tax on unrealized gains for individuals.
+There is an exception for deferred gains from certain tax-neutral share exchanges.
+Additionally, Finnish citizens are deemed to remain tax residents for 3 years after departure unless they prove that substantial ties with Finland have ended.

 France

-According to the law "L'impôt sur les plus-values latentes en cas de transfert du domicile fiscal hors de France" Article 167 bis Code général des impôts there is a rule forcing french tax-subjects to pay a tax if they move abroad to certain countries and not return promptly.
+According to the law "L'impôt sur les plus-values latentes en cas de transfert du domicile fiscal hors de France" Article 167 bis Code général des impôts, there is a rule forcing French tax-subjects to pay a tax if they move abroad to certain countries and not return promptly.

 France's exit tax applies to individuals who have been tax residents in France for at least 6 of the last 10 years before their departure and have ownership of more than €800,000 worth of shares or other financial instruments, or are holding more than 50% of the shares in a company.
 A deferral of payment is possible if the person relocates to an EU/EEA country or a country with a tax treaty with France that includes administrative assistance.
 If the individual retains the assets for a certain period (usually 15 years) or returns to France to become a tax subject, the tax may be canceled.